Joapfel/order_creation_tool/README.md

 Usecases:

-- create a report: click the dropdown of the runMain-button -> Run configuration -> choose tab Arguments -> type in the "report" in the field under Program arguments -> click Run -> close application -> refresh the project in Eclipse -> Report.txt is created in the src folder
+- create a report: click the dropdown of the runMain-button -> Run configuration -> choose tab Arguments -> type in "report" in the field below Program arguments -> click Run -> close application -> refresh the project in Eclipse -> Report.txt is created in the src folder -> Reports can have a filename by typing in the field below Program arguments "report <filname>" -> there is a report in the program by default with the filename Report.txt

 - to login HR users use following credentials:
 	+ username: TestuserHR
 	+ password: est
+	-> click 'Submit'
 	-> HR View is opening

-- in order to create a new HR user type a 'username' and 'password' in the line 'Add user:', then click 'Add' -> user is going to appear in the list below
+- in order to create a new user type a 'username' and 'password' in the line 'Add user:', then click 'Add' -> user is going to appear in the list below
 	-> user can be deleted by clicking on the 'Loeschen' button (DON´T delete Testuser and TestuserHR otherwise login is going to be impossible)
  	-> to leave the HR view close the program